tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step4.md

 ![restarted-agent-frontend](instrumentapp2/assets/restarted-agent-frontend.png)

-1. With our new deployment up, we can take a look at the Datadog platform and check to see if traces are coming in.
+1. With our new deployment up, you can take a look at the Datadog platform and check to see if traces are coming in.

 1. First, enter `creds`{{execute}} in the terminal.
 In a new window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by learn.datadoghq.com.